 General Principle

-Organic agriculture is based on the precautionary principle and should prevent significant risks by adopting appropriate technologies and rejecting unpredictable ones.
+Organic agriculture and aquaculture are based on the precautionary principle and should prevent significant risks by adopting appropriate technologies and rejecting unpredictable ones.

 Requirements

 The deliberate use or negligent introduction of genetically engineered organisms or their derivatives is prohibited.
 This shall include animals, seed, propagation material, feed, and farm inputs such as fertilizers, soil conditioners, or crop protection materials, but shall exclude vaccines.